Henry Grey, 3rd Earl Grey: Political career

 During the exile of the Liberals from power he went still farther on the path of free trade, and anticipated Lord John Russell's declaration against the corn laws.
 When, on Sir Robert Peel's resignation in December 1845, Lord John Russell was called upon to form a ministry, Howick, who had become Earl Grey by the death of his father in the preceding July, refused to enter the new cabinet if Lord Palmerston were foreign secretary.
 He was greatly censured for perverseness, and particularly when in the following July he accepted Lord Palmerston as a colleague without remonstrance.
 His conduct, nevertheless, afforded Lord John Russell an escape from an embarrassing situation.

-Becoming colonial secretary in 1846, he found himself everywhere confronted with arduous problems, which in the main he encountered with success.
-His administration formed an epoch.
-He was the first minister to proclaim that the colonies were to be governed for their own benefit and not for the mother country's; the first systematically to accord them self-government so far as then seemed possible; the first to introduce free trade into their relations with Great Britain and Ireland.
-The concession by which colonies were allowed to tax imports from the mother-country ad libitum was not his; he protested against it, but was overruled.
-In the West Indies he suppressed, if he could not overcome, discontent; in Ceylon he put down rebellion; in New Zealand he suspended the constitution he had himself accorded, and yielded everything into the hands of Sir George Grey.
+Becoming colonial secretary in 1846, he found himself everywhere confronted with arduous problems, which in the main he overcame successfully.
+He was the first minister to proclaim that colonies were to be governed for their own benefit and not for the benefit of the mother country; the first systematically to accord them self-government so far as then seemed possible; the first to introduce free trade into their relations with Great Britain and Ireland.
+The concession by which colonies were allowed to tax imports from the mother-country ad libitum was not his; he protested against it but was overruled.
+In the West Indies he suppressed, if he could not overcome, discontent; in Ceylon he put down rebellion; in New Zealand he suspended the constitution he had himself accorded and yielded everything into the hands of Sir George Grey.

 The least successful part of his administration was his treatment of the convict question at the Cape of Good Hope, which seemed an exception to his rule that the colonies were to be governed for their own benefit and in accordance with their own wishes, and subjected him to a humiliating defeat.

-Frustrated that plans for a loan to relieve the Irish famine and fund emigration schemes from the area had failed, Grey developed his plans for an alternative currency system to the Bank of England central bank model.
+Frustrated that plans for a loan to relieve the Irish famine and fund emigration schemes from the area had failed, Grey developed plans for an alternative currency system to the Bank of England central bank model.
 It became known as a currency board, and he set up the first one in cooperation with James Wilson and the Mauritian colonial government in Mauritius.